 There are numerous benefits associated with adopting automated solutions in the logistics industry.
 Whether we’re talking about automated loading solutions from providers like Joloda Hydraroll or demand prediction algorithms driven by the latest AI, the advantages are too big to ignore.

-With automated loading solutions, for example, you can massively slash the time it takes to load and unload lorries while substantially reducing the number of personnel needed for that process.
+With automated loading solutions.
+For example, you can massively slash the time it takes to load and unload lorries while substantially reducing the number of personnel needed for that process.

 Of course, just because you’re using some automated process doesn’t mean you can just eliminate human operators.
 Whether we’re talking about route planning or loading processes, automation is never entirely infallible – humans are still required to check the results and lend a steering hand when necessary.